🟦 Pedagogical Module 1: Week 3 - Group Work & Roles

 Discuss: "When students work in groups, does the strongest student do everything?"

-Record: Record a 20-second video of one teacher explaining this problem and why it is bad for learning.
+Record: Record a short video of one teacher explaining this problem and why it is bad for learning.

 2. INPUT: ROLES (15-35 mins)